ivasurana/RO47015-AEM-Drone-in-a-cave-/README.md

 ./force_joystick /dev/input/by-id/usb-*event-joystick
 ```
 # Procedure
-first start the C program.
-It waits for the python file to start. for smooth control send high frequency commands.
+First start the C program.
+It waits for the python file to start.
+For smooth control send high frequency commands.
 (10hz+)